NonoHM/nonohm.github.io/_posts/2024-02-27-THM-Identity-and-Access-Management.md

 Some disadvantages:

-- **More dangerous compromising**: If the account is compromised, every ressources with SSO access are compromised too.
+- **More dangerous compromising**: If the account is compromised, every resources with SSO access are compromised too.
 - **Outage incident**: Every accesses are unavailable without SSO.
 - **Complexity**: SSO implementation and session are complex to make.